 The Archdiocese of Chicago seeks to ensure that the future Lay Ecclesial Ministers serving its parishes and agencies possess a solid human, spiritual, intellectual, and pastoral foundation out of which to exercise their ministry.
-In order to accomplish this goal, the LEM program is composed of a Master of Arts degree from Loyola University, Catholic Theological Union, or University of Saint Mary of the Lake.
-In addition, a three year formation cycle is undertaken at University of Saint Mary of the Lake.
+In order to accomplish this goal, the LEM program is composed of a Master of Arts in Pastoral Studies degree from the University of Saint Mary of the Lake, Loyola University, or Catholic Theological Union.
+In addition, a three year formation cycle is undertaken at the University of Saint Mary of the Lake.

 Master’s level education is required of all Lay Ecclesial Minsters in the Archdiocese of Chicago.
-In order to form ministers who embrace the fullness of the Catholic faith as handed on by the Apostles, the LEM program provides scholarship support for M.A.P.S. degrees at Loyola University, Catholic Theological Union, and University of Saint Mary of the Lake.
+In order to form ministers who embrace the fullness of the Catholic faith as handed on by the Apostles, the LEM program provides scholarship support for M.A.P.S. degrees at the University of Saint Mary of the Lake, Loyola University, and Catholic Theological Union.
 The Courses of Study are grounded in the Assumptions and Outcomes document created by the Theological Council at the University of Saint Mary of the Lake.

 A three year formation program is required for all Lay Ecclesial Minsters in the Archdiocese of Chicago.
 The overarching formation goals of the LEM program are to build community, encourage interiority, foster collaboration, appreciate diversity, develop leadership and encourage affiliation.
 In addition, formation is heavily focused on integration of theological, spiritual and personal understanding into one’s pastoral practice.

 All LEM participants come together for prayer, input, and reflection at the University of Saint Mary of the Lake for the following events: